 I mean, come on: it's essentially the creation of a zombie army.
-What's not to love about that?
+What's not to like about that?
 You'd think Hollywood would have turned it into a movie, by now.
-They've butchered every other Bible story.
+They love butchering Bible stories.

 OK, so maybe that's not exactly what's going on here.
 But it is a pretty bizarre scene unfolding, told in great detail.
 And a pretty important one too.
 Definitely something we should take some time to look into.
 Ezekiel starts off by saying: